sheunis-devops/docker-jenkins-book/chapt6/README.md

 # Configuration Management with Ansible

 Keeping the code here, since this chapter doesn't use Jenkins.
+Also running everything locally to simplify things.

 The first step involves building the two types of Ansible images as follows: